 - For a drug for which an active ingredient has not been previously approved by FDA.

 HHS, within its annual Public Health Emergency Medical Countermeasure Enterprise (PHEMCE) Strategic Implementation Plan, publishes a list of high-priority threats including those that the Secretary of Homeland Security determines to pose a material threat sufficient to affect national security.
-(In the 2017-2018 plan (PDF, 986 KB), high-priority threats are listed on page 8 in Box 1.)
-For additional information about whether or not a specific CBRN agent is an identified material threat for purposes of assessing whether an MCM may qualify for a PRV under section 565A(a)(4)(i) contact OCET.
+(In the PHEMCE Strategy and Implementation Plan 2022 (PDF, 540 KB), published in October 2022, high-priority threats are listed in Appendix B.) For additional information about whether or not a specific CBRN agent is an identified material threat for purposes of assessing whether an MCM may qualify for a PRV under section 565A(a)(4)(i) contact OCET.

 Although the material threat MCM PRV program is separate and distinct from FDA’s other PRV programs, FDA intends to implement the law consistently with implementation of the other PRV programs.
 In fact, some of the diseases listed under FDA’s Tropical Disease PRV program are also identified as material threats.
 (Note that the statute does not permit the same application to receive a voucher under more than one program.)